 The Director of Diversity, Equity and Inclusion is a sitting member of the Superintendent's cabinet and will continue to be involved in the decision-making process around reopening.
 ODEI will collaborate with the Office of Program Innovation and Student Well-Being to provide not only social-emotional supports to students during reopening, but also assist in monitoring the engagement of families and outreach as it pertains to digital devices, translation of documents, outreach to families, and other key components to the reopening of school and throughout the year.
-Additionally, ODEI will work closely with the Office of Curriculum, Instruction and Assessment to ensure curriculum aligns with the district commitment to being diverse and inclusive during this time, and will work with the Offices of Special Education and Program Innovation and Student Well-Being to address the needs of students with disabilities.
+Additionally, ODEI will work closely with the Office of Curriculum, Instruction and Assessment to ensure curriculum aligns with the district commitment to being diverse and inclusive during this time, and will work with the Office of Special Education to assist where needed in ensuring the needs of students with disabilities and 504 plans are met.